Roolymoo/pyweek17/README.md

 1. Download all the files.
 [Quick link to the zip](https://github.com/5hassay/pyweek17/archive/master.zip).
 2. Run `main.py` with Python, such as with one's console on their computer.
 The latter is recommended to see the exit status of the program.
-3. The rest is straight forward except the rules of the game, which follows.
+3. The rest is straight forward except the rules of the game, which is below.
 4. Extra information:
     * It isn't recommended to mess with init.txt.
 It was a feature that didn't meet its intended implementation.